AnamikaConference/SPD_KNN/README.md

 # Raga Detection Using Machine Learning
 This repository contains code for an end to end model for raga and tonic identification on audio samples

-Note: This repository currently only contains inference code, the training code and lots of experimental code can be accessed here: https://github.com/VishwaasHegde/E2ERaga
-However it is not well maintained.

 # Getting Started
 Requires `python==3.6.9`